Analysis | Abortion, voting rights, guns and covid: Texas Republicans go all in

 In 2017, 26 people were shot and killed by a gunman at a church in Sutherland Springs, Tex.
 In 2019, 23 people were shot and killed in El Paso by a gunman who said he was deliberately targeting Mexicans; less than a month later, eight more people were killed in a shooting in Midland and Odessa in West Texas.
 A recent investigation by KTRK-TV in Houston found a 65 percent increase in mass shootings in the state this year.

 On Wednesday, a new law took effect in Texas that allows any gun owner to carry a handgun in public without a permit or training.
 Advocates call it the “constitutional carry” law.
-“Texas will always be the leader in defending the Second Amendment, which is why we built a barrier around gun rights this session,” Gov. Greg Abbott said when he signed the bill in June.
+“Texas will always be the leader in defending the Second Amendment, which is why we built a barrier around gun rights this session,” Gov. Greg Abbott (R) said when he signed the bill in June.
 It was one of seven gun measures he signed that day.
 In this case, Texas was joining many other states that have similar laws.

 Fueled by the delta variant, the coronavirus has surged in Texas during recent months, as it has in a number of Southern states.
 Abbott issued an executive order banning local mask and vaccine mandates, one of many orders during the pandemic designed to restrict local efforts that could slow the spread of the virus.
 Officials in some major Texas cities have sued the state and, meanwhile, have defied the no-mask-mandate order.